tiff413/Year-2/Spotify and Billboard Project/Data/README.md

 This program scrapes the Billboard music chart website and records the Hot 100 songs every week within a certain period.

-The program uses Beautiful Soup for webscraping.
-The datetime module is also used to compare and iterate time, while the time module is used to delay the looping so that the IP address won’t be blocked.

 **Inputs**
 * The date you want to start scraping from (start date)
 * The date you want to scrape until (end date)